MohamedSaadat/COSMOS-Space-Dashboard/README.md

 - **Planets Section** An interactive guide to our solar system powered by the Solar System OpenData API.
 This section presents all planets with key astronomical data such as gravity, dimensions, and orbital details in a visually appealing and organized layout.

 ---

+## 🎨 Features

+- 📡 **Live Data Integration:** Seamlessly fetching real-time astronomical data using RESTful APIs.
+- 📱 **Responsive Grid System:** A fully fluid layout designed with Tailwind CSS for mobile, tablet, and desktop.
+- 🔍 **Interactive Modals:** Detailed views for planets and space missions without leaving the main dashboard.
+- ⚡ **Modern UI Feedback:** Implementation of loading states and error handling for a robust user experience.
+- 🧪 **Advanced Filtering:** Ability to explore specific planetary data based on scientific categories and planetary properties.

+---